miles52100/notes/technology_notes/Ezmeral.md

 For context it's worth mentioning other HPE products

 **HPE GreenLake** a portfolio of cloud and as-a-service solutions.
-Delivers cloud experience wherever your apps and ata live - edge, data centre, colos and public clouds.
+Delivers cloud experience wherever your apps and datav live - edge, data centre, colos and public clouds.

 See HPE link above for other products and services.